KVOA: Channel 4-TV ownership

 In late June, a consortium of two Tucsonans—Don Diamond and Don Pitt—and California investor Richard L. Bloch filed to buy KVOA-TV.
 The FCC approved in November 1972, and the new owners, incorporated as Channel 4-TV, took over in January 1973, making KVOA-TV the only locally owned television station in Tucson.
 A year and a half later, Jon Ruby left the general sales manager post at WLS-TV in Chicago to take the job of general manager at KVOA-TV.
-He would remain in the position for 28 years and lead the station's transformation in the area of news, driving it from the lowest-rated news outlet in town to a golden age that would last from November 1976, when KVOA passed KOLD-TV in news ratings, to 2004.
-The transformation was particularly remarkable given that KVOA was able to buck a declining NBC network's fortunes as that network slumped into third place under the leadership of Fred Silverman.
+He would remain in the position for 28 years and lead the station's transformation in the area of news, driving it from the lowest-rated news outlet in town to a period of ratings leadership that would last from November 1976, when KVOA passed KOLD-TV in news ratings, until 2004.
+In doing so, KVOA was able to buck the NBC network's declining fortunes as that network slumped into third place under the leadership of Fred Silverman.
 Despite its network being in third place, from 1976 to 1977, KVOA-TV increased its prime time audience by 32 percent.

 Post/Cordillera ownership

-The station was acquired by H&C Communications—owned by the Hobby family of Houston, publishers of the Houston Post—in 1982, after the Diamond consortium opted to sell; the Hobby family was the only prospective buyer contacted, spending $30 million to purchase KVOA-TV.
+The station was acquired by H&C Communications—owned by the Hobby family of Houston, publishers of the Houston Post—in 1982, after the Diamond consortium opted to sell.
+The Hobby family was the only prospective buyer contacted, spending $30 million to purchase KVOA-TV.
 Ruby remained as general manager, and the station continued its leadership, being first to introduce stereo broadcasting and closed captioning in Tucson.
 When the Post was sold a year later, the Hobby family reorganized its broadcasting interests as H&C Communications.
 H&C began to liquidate its television stations in 1992.
-A deal was reached to sell KVOA and four of its sister stations (KPRC-TV in Houston, KSAT-TV in San Antonio, WESH in Orlando, and KCCI-TV in Des Moines) to Young Broadcasting that year, but it was cancelled due to lack of financing for Young to proceed with the purchase.
+A deal was reached to sell KVOA and four of its sister stations (KPRC-TV in Houston, KSAT-TV in San Antonio, WESH in Orlando, and KCCI-TV in Des Moines) to Young Broadcasting that year, but it was canceled due to lack of financing for Young to proceed with the purchase.
 The following year, KVOA was sold to the Evening Post Publishing Company (through its Cordillera Communications subsidiary).
 It became the largest television property owned by Cordillera.

+Super Bowl XLIII porn incident

-During Super Bowl XLIII in 2009, Comcast's standard-definition transmission of the station was interrupted for approximately 20 seconds replacing KVOA's broadcast of the game with hard-core porn, affecting Comcast's analog subscribers in portions of the Tucson area.
-This incident allowed KVOA to join Chicago stations WGN-TV and WTTW and the cable channel HBO (all of which had similar incidents) as victims of broadcast signal intervention.
-The substitution appears to have been made at Comcast, not at KVOA, leaving KVOA's over-the-air, satellite and other cable providers viewers unaffected.
-Also, Comcast's high-definition transmission of KVOA was not affected.
+During Super Bowl XLIII on February 1, 2009, Comcast's standard-definition transmission of the station was interrupted for approximately 37 seconds replacing KVOA's broadcast of the game with hardcore pornography, affecting Comcast's analog subscribers in portions of the Tucson area.
+The substitution appeared to have been made at Comcast, not at KVOA, and only affected the standard-definition signal; KVOA's feed in high definition, as well as the station's digital and analog over-the-air signals and feeds to other cable and satellite providers, were unaffected.
+On February 4, 2011, Frank Tanori Gonzalez was arrested by the Tucson Police and the FBI after suspicion of computer tampering connected with the sudden incident.
+Gonzalez then pleaded guilty and was sentenced to three years probation.